-As a young man, Jesus faithfully went about His Father's business, preaching the gospel to the learned men in the temple.19 Throughout His ministry, He accomplished the work of the priesthood-teaching, healing, serving, and blessing and lifting others.
-When appropriate, He boldly stood against evil, even cleansing the temple.20 He also stood for truth whether with words or with dignified silence.
-When the chief priests accused Him before Caiaphas, Jesus wisely and courageously refused to respond to untruth and held His peace.21
+As a young man, Jesus faithfully went about His Father's business, preaching the gospel to the learned men in the temple.
+Throughout His ministry, He accomplished the work of the priesthood-teaching, healing, serving, and blessing and lifting others.
+When appropriate, He boldly stood against evil, even cleansing the temple.
+He also stood for truth whether with words or with dignified silence.
+When the chief priests accused Him before Caiaphas, Jesus wisely and courageously refused to respond to untruth and held His peace.

-In the Garden of Gethsemane, our Savior and Redeemer did not shrink from drinking the bitter cup of the Atonement.22 And on the cross He suffered again to do His Father's will, until at last He could say, "It is finished."23 He had endured to the end.
-In response to the Savior's perfect obedience in standing strong, our Heavenly Father declared, "Behold my Beloved Son, in whom I am well pleased, in whom I have glorified my name."24 participate in His work.
-"Wherefore, stand ye in holy places, and be not moved."26 Standing obedient and strong on the doctrine of our God, we stand in holy places, for His doctrine is sacred and will not change in the social and political winds of our day.
-I declare, as did the Apostle Paul, "Watch ye, stand fast in the faith, [behave] like men, [and] be strong."27 This is my fervent prayer for you in the holy name of Jesus Christ, amen. ■
+In the Garden of Gethsemane, our Savior and Redeemer did not shrink from drinking the bitter cup of the Atonement.
+And on the cross He suffered again to do His Father's will, until at last He could say, "It is finished."
+He had endured to the end.
+In response to the Savior's perfect obedience in standing strong, our Heavenly Father declared, "Behold my Beloved Son, in whom I am well pleased, in whom I have glorified my name."

+My beloved priesthood brethren young and old, let us glorify God's name by standing strong with our Savior, Jesus Christ.
+I bear my special witness that He lives and that we "are called with a holy calling" to participate in His work.
+"Wherefore, stand ye in holy places, and be not moved."
+Standing obedient and strong on the doctrine of our God, we stand in holy places, for His doctrine is sacred and will not change in the social and political winds of our day.
+I declare, as did the Apostle Paul, "Watch ye, stand fast in the faith, [behave] like men, [and] be strong."
+This is my fervent prayer for you in the holy name of Jesus Christ, amen. ■